 Vezér Family Vineyard is a Suisun Valley Winery, which is owned by Frank and Liz Vezér.
-Their winery is best know for their Petite Sirah and their Zinfandel, which are rated among the best in the region, and are used in well-known wines, such as Sin Zin and Ravenswood.
+Their winery is best know for Petite Sirah and Zinfandel, which are rated among the best in the region, and are used in well-known wines, such as Sin Zin and Ravenswood.

 “The Napa Back Road” or “Napa’s Little Sister Sue” is the wine country oasis of Suisun Valley ( pronounced “Sue-Soon”).
 Nestled between two coastal mountain ranges and only 12 miles from historic downtown Napa or 45 miles from San Francisco.

 Suisun Valley, is a pristine landscape dotted with premium wineries, the old Pioneer Village of Mankas Corners, farm-fresh produce stands, and quaint eateries.
 Valley Vintners produce quality wines suited to everyone’s tastes and wallet, from fun Rosés and fruit forward Sauvignon Blancs to serious Reds winning such prestigious Double Gold Medals at International Competitions.